Skip to Content

 Perhaps the easiest plant on this list, the tectorum, is only further down to encourage some variety.
 The tillandsia genus of plants generally is easy to care for due to their unique adaption, known as trichomes, which allow them to absorb nutrients and moisture from the air.
 Tectorums have the largest known trichomes, which means they virtually never need my attention at all.

-I may mist the tectorum once every two weeks or so, but my tectorums can care for themselves without me.
-The most important thing I’ve found about tectorums is that paying attention to them is more likely to harm them than helping them.
+I may mist the tectorum once every two weeks, but my tectorums can care for themselves without me.
+The most important thing I’ve found about tectorums is that paying attention to them is more likely to harm than help them.
 If the tectorum is given too much water or fertilizer, it will harm the plant.

-The best policy is to remain completely hands-off and allow the plant to do what it does best on its own.
+The policy is to remain wholly hands-off and allow the plant to do what it does best.

 Tillandsia Harrisii